ashrog/Small-Ethiopian-Village-Demo/README.md

 # Small-Ethiopian-Village-Demo
-A small culture related village in Ethiopia made using OpenGl and PyGame. for now.
+A small culture related village in Ethiopia made using OpenGl and PyGame.

-Together using blender
+# Blender
+to draw the house and mountain looking forms.

+# run the village file to see final